peterhrncirik/job-scraper/README.md

 # Job scraper

-Looking for a job can be exhausting.
-Made this script for my personal use to make the process easier.
-At the moment scrapes Profesia jobs.
-Analyzes job description for keywords (skills you specify) to find more suitable positions.
+Analyzes job description for keywords (skills you specify) to find more suitable positions & sends e-mail with found matches.

 # Features
 * search job based on your prefered position (default python)